 But in times like these, it’s often most helpful to look at the things we can do, rather than worrying about the things that are out of our control.
 And today, it can quickly feel like there is a lot that’s out of our control.

 Because COVID-19 can be especially difficult for specific vulnerable populations, including those who are over 60 years of age or who have underlying health conditions, we want to share a few recommendations for supporting your senior loved ones during this global health crisis.

-One of the simplest ways to make a difference is just to check in.
+One of the simplest ways to make a difference is just to check-in by phone, video conference call, or from a safe distance outside their front door or window.
 With assisted living facilities, nursing homes, and other long-term care (LTC) communities on lockdown or under strict visitation protocols, it’s no longer possible to just stop by for a quick chat or a hug.